naveenneog/legal_docs_summarization/Readme.md

-# Running the Python notebook for Legal documents Summarization using Langchain and RAG for summarization
+# Legal documents Summarization using Langchain Map Reduce and RAG for summarization

 This repo is built as a demo for the legal agreements summarization using Mapreduce Please insert your file and try the lab